antonlegoo/sketch-plugin-format-export/README.md

 #### 3. Select artboards to export

-Select artboards to export by 1) selecting them in the artboard palette and/or 2) by selecting layers on the artboard's actual canvas.
+Select artboards to export by 1) selecting them in the artboard palette and/or 2) by selecting any layers on the artboard's actual canvas.

 ***